ese-erigha/movielens-api/README.md

 # movielens-api

-Supabase edge functions to return movie recommendations from the database in conjunction with the IMDB API
+Supabase edge functions to return movie recommendations from the database in conjunction with the TMDB API